mcgizzle/Distributed-File-System/README.md

 #### Api
 The project was built with [Servant](https://haskell-servant.readthedocs.io/en/stable/).
 This is a fantastic tool for building type-safe Api's and I cannot recommend it enough.
 I have refactored out the code for each of the servers _Api's_ into an [Api Package](https://github.com/McGizzle/Distributed-File-System/tree/master/Api) (which in itself is a stack project).
 This allows the _Api_ (ie. the functionality of the system) to be imported as a package from a GitHub repository and ensure a common _Api_ accross all of the servers.
 The servers pull in the package from a certain commit, so therefore changes to the _Api_ can be made and tested without affecting the current running of the system.
 This allows the servers to easily interact with eachothers endpoints.

-Most importantly, the *Api* package provides simple Haskell interface for interacting with the system.
+Most importantly, the *Api* package provides simple a Haskell interface for interacting with the system.

 #### Database
-I chose to use [PostgreSQL](https://www.postgresql.org/) with [Persistent](https://hackage.haskell.org/package/persistent) for my data store.
-These two tools used togther create a very simple and reliable way to manage and maintain databases.
-The migrations are taken care behind the scenes and PostgreSQL ensures that all my [ACID](https://en.wikipedia.org/wiki/ACID) requirements were satisfied.
+I chose to use [PostgreSQL](https://www.postgresql.org/) with [Persistent](https://hackage.haskell.org/package/persistent) as my data store.
+These two tools used togther create a very smooth and reliable way to manage and maintain a database.
+The migrations are taken care behind the scenes  with a few lines of code and PostgreSQL ensures that all my [ACID](https://en.wikipedia.org/wiki/ACID) requirements are satisfied.
 The use of these tools ensures that the system is persisted.
 When the system is shut-down and restarted the same information will remain available.

 #### Configuration
 As mentioned above, I also chose to create a _Configuration Server_ for managing the system as a whole.
-The location of this server is stored in the Api package and is thus known to each of the other servers.
+The location (host and port) of this server is stored in the Api package and is thus known to each of the other servers.
 The purpose of the _Configuration Server_ is manage the network and help maintain the distributed nature.
 Rather than each server being pre-loaded with an arbritary configuration, on start-up each of the servers make a call to the _Configuration Server_ which reponds with the relevant configuration.

 Links to the source: